 SEO for the App Store, an Introduction

-The rise of the app has not eliminated the need for SEO, only altered it so that it is necessary to apply SEO principles to your app.
+The rise of the app has not eliminated the need for SEO.
+Instead, apps have made it necessary to apply SEO principles to your app.
 App store optimization or ASO can be described as SEO for the app store.

 How should you apply SEO principles to your app and the app store pages where it is found?
 How can you improve the searchability and discoverability of your app in the app stores?